Career Timeline of Aaron Judge: Major Achievements and Milestones

 Discover the career path of Aaron Judge, from the first major opportunity to industry-changing achievements.

-In 2010, Aaron Judge was selected by the Oakland Athletics in the 31st round of the MLB draft, but he chose to attend California State University, Fresno instead.
+In 2010, the Oakland Athletics selected Aaron Judge in the 31st round of the MLB draft, but he chose to attend California State University, Fresno.

 2013: Drafted by the Yankees

-In 2013, Aaron Judge was selected by the New York Yankees with the 32nd pick in the first round of the MLB draft after playing college baseball for the Fresno State Bulldogs.
+In 2013, Aaron Judge was selected by the New York Yankees with the 32nd pick in the first round of the MLB draft.

 2014: Professional Debut

-In 2014, Aaron Judge made his professional debut with the Charleston RiverDogs and was later promoted to the Tampa Yankees during the season.
+In 2014, Aaron Judge made his professional debut with the Charleston RiverDogs, achieving a .333 batting average and .958 OPS in 65 games.
+He was later promoted to the Tampa Yankees, where he continued to perform well.

 In 2015, Aaron Judge was invited to spring training by the Yankees and began the season with the Trenton Thunder.
-He was later promoted to the Scranton/Wilkes-Barre RailRiders and was chosen to play in the 2015 All-Star Futures Game.
+After a strong performance, he was promoted to the Scranton/Wilkes-Barre RailRiders in June and was selected to play in the 2015 All-Star Futures Game.

 On August 13, 2016, Aaron Judge made his MLB debut, hitting a home run in his first at-bat against the Tampa Bay Rays.
-Tyler Austin, his teammate, also hit a home run in his first MLB at-bat in the same game.
+Tyler Austin, his teammate, also hit a home run in his first at-bat in the same game, marking a historic moment.

 2016: MLB Debut

-In 2016, Aaron Judge made his Major League Baseball debut for the New York Yankees.
+In 2016, Aaron Judge made his Major League Baseball (MLB) debut.

-In 2016, Aaron Judge was named to the International League All-Star Team but did not participate in the All-Star Game due to a knee sprain.
+In 2016, Aaron Judge was named to the International League All-Star Team but did not play due to a knee sprain.
+He played 93 games for the RailRiders, batting .270 with 19 home runs.

 2017: Postseason Performance

-In 2017, Aaron Judge and the Yankees clinched a Wild Card in the MLB postseason.
-Judge hit a home run in the Wild Card Game, robbed a home run in the AL Division Series, and hit three home runs in the AL Championship Series.
-He finished the postseason with 27 strikeouts, a major league record at the time.
+In 2017, during the MLB postseason, Aaron Judge hit a home run in the Wild Card Game, robbed Francisco Lindor of a home run in the ALDS, and hit three home runs in the ALCS.
+He also set a major league record with 27 strikeouts in the postseason.

 2019: Home Run Over Green Monster

-On September 8, 2019, Aaron Judge hit a home run over Fenway Park's Green Monster, contributing to the Yankees setting a new franchise record for team home runs in a season.
+On September 8, 2019, Aaron Judge hit a home run over Fenway Park's Green Monster, setting a new franchise record for team home runs in a season for the Yankees.

-On September 20, 2022, Aaron Judge hit his 60th home run of the season against Wil Crowe of the Pittsburgh Pirates at Yankee Stadium, becoming the third MLB player in American League history to reach this milestone in one season and the fastest Yankee to do so in 147 games.
+On September 20, 2022, Aaron Judge hit his 60th home run of the season against the Pittsburgh Pirates at Yankee Stadium, becoming the third MLB player in American League history to reach this milestone in one season and the fastest Yankee to do so in 147 games.

-On December 20, 2022, Aaron Judge signed a nine-year, $360 million deal with the Yankees, breaking the record for the largest free agent deal in MLB history.
-In a press conference the following day in December 2022, he was named the 16th captain of the Yankees, the first since Derek Jeter's retirement.
+On December 20, 2022, Aaron Judge signed a nine-year, $360 million deal with the Yankees, breaking the record for the largest free agent deal in MLB history, and was named the 16th captain of the Yankees.

 Following the 2022 season, Aaron Judge re-signed with the Yankees on a nine-year, $360-million contract and was named the team's captain.

-In 2022, Aaron Judge won his first MVP award after setting the American League single-season home run record, breaking the 61-year-old record held by Roger Maris.
+In 2022, Aaron Judge won his first MVP award after setting the AL single-season home run record, breaking Roger Maris's 61-year-old record.

 2024: Second MVP Award

-On April 14, 2025, Aaron Judge was named captain of Team USA for the 2026 World Baseball Classic.
-He expressed his excitement for the opportunity to represent his country.
+On April 14, 2025, Aaron Judge was named captain of Team USA ahead of the 2026 World Baseball Classic.
+The announcement was made by Team USA manager Mark DeRosa.

 2026: Named Captain of Team USA